Why should one compute periods of algebraic cycles?: Uniqueness of components of the Hodge locus

 Then $\pn$, up to multiplication by a rational number, is necessarily of the form $\pn^{a,b}$. \end{conj} One can also formulate a similar conjecture for the next admissible rank.
 For $n=2$ Voisin's result in \cite{voisin1988} tells us that this must be $2d-7:=\codim(\T_{1,2})$.
 For further discussion on this topic see \cite{ho13} Chapter 19.
-The lower bound for $d$ is necessary.
-For instance, for $(n,d)=(4,4)$, the components $\T_{1,1,1}$ and $\T_{1,1,3}$ of the Hodge loci have codimension $6$, see \cite{ho13} \S 17.8.
+It might happen that in Conjecture \ref{1apr2017} one must exclude more examples of $(n,d)$.
+Note that for $(n,d)=(2,4),(4,3)$ both sides of \eqref{29.03.2017} are equal to one for all non-zero $\pn$.

 We need to write down in an elementary language when the linear cycles $\P^\frac{n}{2}_i$ and $\check \P^ \frac{n}{2}_j$ underlying two period vectors $\pn^i,\ i=(a,b)$ and $\check\pn^j,\ j=(\check a,\check b)$, respectively, have the intersection $\P^m$.
 This is as follows: A bicycle attached to the permutations $b$ and $\check b$ is a sequence $(c_1c_2\ldots c_r)$ with $c_i\in\{0,1,2,\ldots,n+1\}$ and such that if we define $c_{r+1}=c_1$ then for $1\leq i\leq r$ odd (resp. even) there is an even number $k$ with $0\leq k\leq n+1$ such that $\{c_i,c_{i+1}\}=\{b_{k},b_{k+1}\}$ (resp. $\{c_i,c_{i+1}\}=\{\check b_{k},\check b_{k+1}\})$) and there is no repetition among $c_i$'s.
 By definition there is a sequence of even numbers $k_1,k_2,\cdots$ such that